 Insect pests are more than just an inconvenience for dairy producers; they are devastating to the herd in the form of milk production and weight losses.
 The key to insect control is integrated pest management.

-Common Pests in Dairies
+Common Insects in Dairies

 Three pests commonly encountered in dairy facilities are flies, lice, and mosquitoes: